 A mix of rolling hills and flat terrain.
 Moderate cycling level.
 Leisurely level with an e-bike.

-3 nights lodging, 3 breakfasts, 3 picnic lunches, 3 dinners, a wine tasting, snacks, park and museum entrance fees, detailed cue sheets, maps and GPS files, van support, airport shuttles, & trained guides.
+3 nights lodging, 3 breakfasts, 3 picnic lunches, 3 dinners, snacks, park and museum entrance fees, detailed cue sheets, maps and GPS files, van support, airport shuttles, & trained guides.

 $195 for Specialized hybrid or road bicycle designed specifically for women. $295 for an electric-assist e-bike.

 Fly into and out of the Rochester, NY airport (ROC) or take Amtrak to the train station.
 WomanTours will provide an optional shuttle at 11:00am from the airport and train station to the tour.
 If you've driven, park at the WomanTours office and we'll shuttle you at 11:30am to the tour.
 At the end of the tour, we'll shuttle you back to the airport, train station or your car by 3:30pm.